-Part of the latest Quest Range from leading Swiss Manufacturer, Phonak; the Q30 is part of our Better Range.
-Despite being at the bottom of the Q family, the Q30 still offers a good level features and technology to help you hear better in less challenging environments.
-Suitable for mild to profound hearing losses, the Q30 range may have fewer features than its bigger brothers but yet it offers good value in a hearing aid that still sports essential features such as High Frequency Recover; helping you hear the high frequencies you often lose first such as child’s voices and birdsong.
+Part of the Quest range from leading Swiss manufacturer Phonak, the Q30 is part of our "Better" Range.
+Despite being at the bottom of the Q family, the Q30 still offers a good level of features and technology to help you hear better in less challenging environments.
+Suitable for mild to profound hearing losses, the Q30 range may have fewer features than its bigger brothers but it offers good value in a hearing aid that still sports essential features such as High Frequency Recover; helping you hear the high frequencies you often lose first such as child’s voices and birdsong.

-The Q30 is available in a variety of shapes, sizes and colours so you can be sure that whatever your style there’s a hearing aid in the range that’s right for you.
-At Boots it also comes complete with a 5 year warranty and 60 day money back guarantee.
+The Q30 is available in a variety of shapes, sizes and colours so you can be sure that whatever your style, there’s a hearing aid in the range that’s right for you.

-Visit us in Boots and find out if it could be the right hearing aid for you with a free hearing test and demonstration or read on to learn more about the features of the Q30.
+Book an appointment to find out if this could be the right hearing solution for you with a free hearing test and demonstration.
+Or read on to learn more about the features of this fantastic hearing aid.

 Book an appointment now

 The hearing aids in the Phonak Q30 range have 8 channels and 2 programmes which offer a good level of fine tuning and support for your individual hearing loss and lifestyle.

 To learn more about channels and programmes and the 9 extra features available in this range (and more importantly how they can help you hear better) take a look at the list below.